robtweed/qewd-hit-platform/docs/running.md

 [here](https://github.com/robtweed/node-runner#what-is-the-this-context-within-my-script)
 for details.

+You are also provided access to *this.settings* which is the object containing the configuration settings created by the user during the main *quick-install* process.

 Note: if you are not a JavaScript developer and would prefer to use a *bash* script or shell command, you can use: